About Sphere Support Services

 Person-centred skill building

-Support aims to build skills and confidence over time, with the right level of prompting, modelling and practice.
+Support aims to build skills and confidence over time, with the right level of prompting, modelling, practice and space for choice.

 Calm consistency

-Predictable, steady support helps people manage transitions, routines and stress with greater confidence.
+Predictable, steady support can help participants manage transitions, routines and stress with greater confidence.

 Practical follow-through

-Strategies from allied health or behaviour support plans are carried into homes, community settings, routines and active environments.
+Strategies from allied health or behaviour support plans can be carried into homes, community settings, routines and active environments.

 Clear communication

-Families, support coordinators and clinical teams are kept aligned where the person has provided consent.
+Families, support coordinators and allied health teams can be kept aligned where the participant has provided consent.

 Lead support worker